beyzabalota/CS210-Introduction-to-Data-Science/HW1/README.md

   - Correlation between features (e.g., popularity vs. loudness)

 ## Key Observations
-- Songs with high energy often had higher loudness and tempo
+- Energy and loudness have a strong positive correlation (r ≈ 0.76).
+Songs with higher energy levels are typically louder.
-- Popularity showed weak correlation with most audio features
+- Popularity has weak correlation with most other audio features, indicating it is likely influenced by external, non-audio factors.
-- Tempo distribution was centered around 120 BPM
+- Most songs in the playlist fall into the "medium BPM" category, roughly between 100–130 BPM.
-- Valence and danceability were positively correlated
+- Valence and danceability show a moderate positive correlation, suggesting happier songs tend to be more danceable.

 ## Files
 - `CS210 Homework #1  Spotify Playlist Analysis.ipynb`: Jupyter Notebook implementation